harbm17/BillyBooks/README.md

+# Billy Books
+Billy Books is a webpage application that interacts with a database that holds information about 2 million books.
+The user is able to search a book by title, personalize their profile based on their author, genre, and book interests.

+# Getting started:
-Getting started: /*Quick note all this command work on windows future editing might be required for mac usage*/
+/*Quick note all this command work on windows future editing might be required for mac usage*/
 1.)
 Make sure you have the latest Python version installed.